-Disclosure: The post contains affiliate links.
+Disclosure: The post contains affiliate links to Amazon (IN).
 If you purchase by clicking through the links, I will earn a little at no extra cost to you.

 Travel Essentials Checklist

 Do you maintain a travel essentials list? if not, then you should definitely make a travel essentials checklist.
 Such travel-related gears and accessories have often saved us from many difficult situations.
 This article is about those personal experiences shared by travel bloggers around the world.
 Presenting you some of the best travel essentials on Amazon (IN), the list comprises travel essentials for women as well as for men.
 I have added my experiences with Sleeping Bag and Rucksack.
 I hope you enjoy the read.

 Recommended by Joydeep from The Gypsy Chiring

 My backpack is never without a sleeping bag in it.
 The sleeping bag might vary according to the type of my travel though.
 If I travel on a train, I generally carry a lighter sleeping bag, but for hikes and treks, a good sleeping bag has always helped in keeping my body warm.

 I regretted not taking a sleeping bag during the Mt.
 Saramati Trek in Nagaland in 2016.
 Even after wearing a good layer of clothes and a blanket, it wasn’t enough to beat that shivery night at the wooden basecamp of Mt.
 Saramati.
 Having learnt my lesson, I carried a better quality Sleeping Bag on the trek to Mt.
 Japfu and it was worth it.
 The peak had received heavy snowfall just a few days before our arrival.
 Though I slept for only two hours and then headed to the summit, I must say, the sleeping bag protected me from the cold.